 People are constantly upgrading to the latest and greatest tech.
 Whether you have a new smartwatch or tablet, plenty of pro tips will help you become an expert.

 I love helping Komando readers get the most out of their tech.
 Whether it’s helpful hints and special tricks or just helping you find the right tools, I’ve got you covered!
-Tap or click here for some of my favorite tech tips!
+Tap or click to browse my recent columns and tech tips.

 Where does this cable thing go?

 These days, it’s pretty much expected that everyone has a drawer or corner of a room dedicated to a jumble of tech wires that resembles a wiry black octopus.
 Even with so much information held digitally in the cloud, there are still phone and laptop chargers and connection cables of all kinds to keep track of.

 How many times have you approached a tangle of cords, wondering which is the one you are looking for?
 And once you find it, have to figure out which port it should plug into?
 I have a fun fix for the fix you’re in!

 How to get all those HDMI cables under control

 One of the cables you may encounter most is an HDMI connector.
 HDMI stands for High Definition Multimedia Interface.
 These cables connect a digital device, such as an Amazon Fire TV Stick, to an output format, like your TV or laptop.
 Tap or click here for ways to get a deal on HDMI tech.

 An HDMI cable transmits both audio and visual components, so one takes the place of the several cables and outlets needed for AV devices in the past.
 (Remember your old VCR’s red, white and yellow connections?)

 An HDMI connector can support standard, HD, and common surround sound audio formats.
 You can use an HDMI cable to plug your PlayStation into your TV or a Roku into a projector and your high-def audio and visual transmission can happen through a single cable.
 Tap or click here for some helpful tricks for Amazon Fire TV Stick.